 Andrew's work is more sculptural than functional - each piece being hand-thrown, hand-thrown and joined, or slab-built and joined.
 Hand-carving and textured surfaces are his main interest.
 Each piece, whether a standing form or wall-hanging plaque, is individually designed, with design and form being more important than any particular function.

-Ideas for hand-carving are inspired by the surrounding sea and countryside in the Isle of Wight - tracks made by man, machine, and by nature, leaving their imprint on the earth.
-Archaeology, architecture, machinery and engineering, add further interest to designs.
+Ideas for hand-carving are derived from many sources: the surrounding sea and countryside - tracks made by man, machine and by nature, leaving their imprint on the earth; architecture, machinery and engineering, and a fascination and interest in rock formations, ancient sites and monuments add further interest.

 Andrew strives to achieve new design forms, with complementary surface textures and patterns.